evitwilly/locsimple/README.md

             // Step 1. create LocationSimple object
             val simple = LocationSimple(this)

-            // Step 2. call defineLocaion() method and pass a callback to it
+            // Step 2. call defineLocation() method and pass a callback to it
             simple.defineLocation { location ->

                 // Step 3. get Location object and use it